In a Nutshell:

 • Sporty looking design

-• Easy-access wheel locking system
+• Good wheel locking system

-• Option to include inclining leg rests
+• Option for elevating leg rests

 Drawbacks

-• No handbrakes for an assistant pushing the chair
+• No handbrakes for assistant

 Medline Excel Extra Wide Bariatric Wheelchair